Hanoi Hotels – Tips and Advice

 Notes on Las Siesta Central

-- One of a handful of similar boutique hotels in Hanoi and Hoi An, this is the newest of the cluster, only opened in mid 2017, and only has 27 rooms.
+- One of a handful of similar boutique hotels in Hanoi and Hoi An, this is the newest of the cluster and only has 27 rooms.

 - Elegant nouveau riche French-style lobby of grey-black tiles and marble, with overhead fan and grand piano.
 This style is consistent throughout the hotel and rooms.